-Exe ecutive Summary2 ١.
-Introduction to the Cooperative Action Plan3 2.
-Background4 3.
-Methodology6 1.
-Framework for Recommended Actions 5.
-COVID-19 impacts on women in fisheries in the Coral Triangle: a cooperative action plan on working together towards gender equality and building back better RECOMMENDATION I: Apply well-designed gender-responsive social protection mechanisms RECOMMENDATION 2: Extend affordable and flexible financial services and remove barriers to women's economic recovery and empowerment RECOMMENDATION 3: Increase gender-equitable access and availability of affordable fit-for-user processing and storage technologies and improve processing, storage, and transportation infrastructure RECOMMENDATION 4: Increase investments in sustainable management of fisheries and aquaculture and in equitable, safe, and dignified access to fish18 RECOMMENDATION 5: Improve accessibility of formal and peer-to-peer business capacity development for women RECOMMENDATION 6: Address the digital gender gap by empowering women equitably through information and communication technologies21 RECOMMENDATION 7: Enable women to realize their right to information RECOMMENDATION 8: Enable gender-inclusive fisheries governance, and transition rapidly to women's full participation and leadership in policy-making23 RECOMMENDATION 9: Proactively engage diverse women working in the fisheries sector (including fish processors and traders), on par with men, in COVID-19 recovery planning processes25 RECOMMENDATION 10: Invest in collective organizations and networks.
-Financially resource and strengthen networking and governing capabilities and voice of regional and national networks, and build accountability and responsiveness of governance bodies to the experiences and leadership of women in fisheries Ref ferences and Suggested Readings27 Annex I. Contributors to the Action Plan / Participants to the WLF Learning Exchange on Addressing and Coping with COVID-19 in the Coral Triangle Region Annex 2.
-Workshop on the review of the CTI-CFF GESI Policy Implementation Guidelines, 28 September 2023, Bangkok, Thailand
+Introduction to the Cooperative Action Plan Background Methodology COVID-19 disruptions to women's lives in the Coral Triangle Framework for Recommended Actions COVID-19 impacts on women in fisheries in the Coral Triangle: a cooperative action plan or Methodology COVID-19 disruptions to women's lives in the Coral Triangle Framework for Recommended Actions COVID-19 disruptions to women's lives in the Coral Triangle Framework for Recommended Actions Framework for Recommended Actions COVID-19 impacts on women in fisheries in the Coral Triangle: a cooperative action plan o working together towards gender equality and building back better RECOMMENDATION I: Apply well-designed gender-responsive social protection mechanisms RECOMMENDATION 2: Extend affordable and flexible financial services and remove barriers to womer economic recovery and empowerment RECOMMENDATION 3: Increase gender-equitable access and availability of affordable fit-for-user processing and storage technologies and improve processing, storage, and transportation infrastructure RECOMMENDATION 4: Increase investments in sustainable management of fisheries and aquaculture an in equitable, safe, and dignified access to fish.
+RECOMMENDATION 5: Improve accessibility of formal and peer-to-peer business capacity developmen for women.
+RECOMMENDATION 6: Address the digital gender gap by empowering women equitably through information and communication technologies.
+RECOMMENDATION 7: Enable women to realize their right to information RECOMMENDATION 8: Enable gender-inclusive fisheries governance, and transition rapidly to women's full participation and leadership in policy-making RECOMMENDATION 9: Proactively engage diverse women working in the fisheries sector (including fis processors and traders), on par with men, in COVID-19 recovery planning processes RECOMMENDATION 10: Invest in collective organizations and networks.
+Financially resource and strengthen networking and governing capabilities and voice of regional and national networks, and build accountability and responsiveness of governance bodies to the experiences and leadership of women in fisheries. erences and Suggested Readings